 You can blend strategies:

-- Lean to Fat: Start with Lean FIRE, then spend more as investments grow or you earn extra income.
+- Lean to Fat: Start Lean, then raise spending as investments grow or income increases.

-- Fat with Lean Periods: Use a Fat FIRE nest egg but live frugally at times, like during extended travel.
+- Fat with Lean Periods: Maintain a large nest egg but live frugally at times, such as during extended travel.

-- Income and Savings?
-Can you save big for Fat FIRE, or is Lean FIRE’s smaller goal more doable?
+- Income and savings?
+Can you save for Fat FIRE, or is Lean FIRE more realistic?

-- Risk Tolerance?
-Cool with a tight buffer (Lean FIRE), or want a fat safety net (Fat FIRE)?
+- Risk tolerance?
+Are you okay with a tight buffer, or do you want a wide safety net?

-Your FIRE journey shows what you care about.
-It’s not just cash—it’s crafting the life you dream of.
+Your FIRE journey shows what you value.
+It’s not just money, it’s the life you want to build.

 Real-Life Example: Sarah’s FIRE Journey

-Let me tell you about Sarah, a 35-year-old teacher who went for Lean FIRE.
-She stashed away 60% of her $60,000 paycheck, lived simply in a budget-friendly town, and hit $600,000 by 42.
-Now retired, she spends $24,000 a year, loving hikes and cheap travel.
-Later, she started tutoring online, earning extra to ease into Regular FIRE.
-Her story proves Fat FIRE vs Lean FIRE isn’t set in stone—you can switch it up as life evolves.
+Sarah, a 35-year-old teacher, chose Lean FIRE.
+She saved 60% of her $60,000 salary, lived simply in a budget-friendly town, and hit $600,000 by 42.
+Now retired, she spends $24,000 a year on hikes and budget travel.
+Later, she added tutoring income and eased toward Regular FIRE.
+Her story shows your path isn’t fixed—you can adjust as life changes.

 Adjusting Your FIRE Path Over Time

-Your FIRE journey isn’t fixed.
-New passions, market swings, or big life moments can shift your plans.
-You might start with Lean FIRE to quit work early, then slide into Fat FIRE as your savings grow.
+Your FIRE path can change.
+New goals, market swings, or big life events shift plans.
+Many start with Lean FIRE to leave work early, then move toward Fat FIRE as savings grow.

 From Lean to Fat FIRE